CamdenMarshall/post-install-config/README.md

 <h2>Configure Departments</h2>
 Create a new department with default settings

-Under the Agents tab click on "Departments" and then click "Add New Department"
+Under the Agents tab click on "Departments" and then select "Add New Department"

 Creating a new default department will look like this

+Name the new department as you require and then click "Create Department" at the bottom of the page

 ![image](https://github.com/CamdenMarshall/post-install-config/assets/153537343/a9999b69-632a-4369-969e-10ca09e2a1f1)

-Name the new department as you require and then click "Create Department" at the bottom of the page

 <h2>Creating Teams</h2>
 Create a team that will allow for the consolidation of experienced members into a group to help with issues

-Under the Agents tab click on "Teams" and then click on "Add New Team"
+Under the Agents tab click on "Teams" and then select "Add New Team"

 ![image](https://github.com/CamdenMarshall/post-install-config/assets/153537343/4f5e78ca-30c2-4226-b574-2cb602c8d59a)